June is Pride Month!

 At Options, we welcome everyone.
 If you or someone you love is an LGBTQ+ victim of abuse, call our 24-hour, toll free helpline at 800-784-4624.

-If you need any additional information, have a question, or a concern, feel free to reach out to Options at our 24-hour toll free helpline mentioned above.
-You can also reach us via text by texting HOPE to 847411 or click Chat with an Advocate.
+If you need any additional information, have a question, or a concern, feel free to reach out to Options at our 24-hour toll-free helpline 800-794-4624.
+You can also reach an advocate via text by texting HOPE to 847411 or click 24-Hour Chat with Options.

 Written by Anniston Weber